RealLiuSha/libapps/README.md

 the Plan 9 filesystem.
 This directory also contains a simple bash-like shell environment for exploring these filesystems.
 The code in this directory is a work-in-progress.

+# Mirrors & packaging

+You can find some mirrors of these projects in other places.

+* https://github.com/libapps: This the current mirror onto github.
+* https://www.npmjs.com/package/hterm: Packaging for npm installs.
+* `//depot/google3/third_party/javascript/hterm/`: Google packaging.

+* https://github.com/chromium/hterm: This is an old mirror.
+Please don't use it anymore :).